TorchlightSoftware/particle/README.md

     watcher.stopAll()
 ```

-## Configuring Your Particle Beam
+## Configuring Your Particle Stream

-When you create a Beam, which is the server component to Particle, you pass it a configuration.
-The Beam and its configuration reside server side for security purposes, so you never send out any data that you don't want the user to have access to.
+When you create a Stream, which is the server component to Particle, you pass it a configuration.
+The Stream and its configuration reside server side for security purposes, so you never send out any data that you don't want the user to have access to.

 The fields below are required unless you see a * after the name.

 ### Data Sources

-Each data source corresponds to a root property on the client side data model.
+Each data source corresponds to a root property on the client side data model (collector.data).
 The data source configuration controls where data will come from and how it will be filtered.

 * Manifest